FY postcode area

-The FY postcode area, also known as the Blackpool postcode area, is a group of eight postcode districts in North West England, within five post towns.
-These cover the western half of the Fylde plain (to which the letters in the postcode refer) on the west coast of Lancashire, including Blackpool, Thornton-Cleveleys, Poulton-le-Fylde, Fleetwood and Lytham St Annes.
+The FY postcode area, also known as the Blackpool postcode area, is a group of eight postcode districts in Lancashire, North West England.
+The districts cover the entire borough of Blackpool and the western parts of the boroughs of Wyre and Fylde.
+The letters in the postcode area name refer to the Fylde coastal plain.
+Its five post towns are Blackpool, Fleetwood, Lytham St Annes, Poulton-le-Fylde, Thornton-Cleveleys.

-The FY1 district covers Blackpool town centre and suburbs immediately to the north and south, while FY2 covers most of the town's northern areas, primarily Bispham.
-FY3 covers various suburbs east of the town centre, along with some rural areas east of the town including the village of Staining.
-FY4 covers the southern suburbs of Blackpool along with a small rural area to the south-east of the town.
-FY5 covers Thornton-Cleveleys and some of the northernmost suburbs of the Blackpool district.
+The FY1 district covers Blackpool town centre.
+FY2 covers most of the town's northern areas, primarily Bispham; FY3 covers various suburbs east of the town centre, along with some rural areas east of the town including the village of Staining; and FY4 covers the southern suburbs of Blackpool along with a small rural area to the south-east of the town.
+FY5 covers Thornton-Cleveleys and some of the northernmost Blackpool suburbs.
 FY6 covers the town of Poulton-le-Fylde and some rural areas to the east, as well as much of the Over Wyre region.
-FY7 covers the town of Fleetwood, while FY8 covers Lytham St Annes along with some small rural areas to the north and east.
+FY7 covers the town of Fleetwood, and FY8 covers Lytham St Annes along with some small rural areas to the north and east.

+Mail for the FY postcode area is processed at Preston Mail Centre, along with mail for the PR, BB and LA postcode areas.